jessbudd/eleventyone-blog-2019/src/site/blog/automate-ticket-availability-scraping.md

 And that's it!

-We were able to get notified by email when tickets became available for our chosen dates.
+I was able to get notified by email when tickets became available for our chosen dates (or if they very quickly sold out again before I had time to get to buy them).

-Overall, I was surprised how fast and easy it was to set up, and can definitely see myself creating similar workflows in the future.
+Overall, I was pleasantly surprised how fast and easy it was to set up, and can definitely see myself creating similar workflows in the future.